-- 1. Counting and Cardinality (Kindergarten Only)

-- 2. Operations and Algebraic Thinking

-- 3. Numbers and Operations

-- 4. Measurement and Data

-- 5. Geometry

-B. Teacher comments on the report card can be generated for each subject area.

-- C. Responsibilities of the Learner are indicated by a yes/no. - D. The report card shall contain a narrative explanation of the grading system. - E. Report cards shall be issued quarterly.
+- 1. Counting and Cardinality (Kindergarten Only) - 2.
+Operations and Algebraic Thinking - 3.
+Numbers and Operations - 4.
+Measurement and Data - 5.
+Geometry - B. Teacher comments on the report card can be generated for each subject area. - C.Responsibilities of the Learner are indicated by a yes/no. - D. The report card shall contain a narrative explanation of the grading system. - E. Report cards shall be issued quarterly through the district's parent portal.
 Additionally, mid-grading period notices shall be issued for students who are in danger of failing a subject.